-Licence holders have an opportunity to submit a groundwater sample to GMW for analysis as part of the annual mail out program.
-The salinity mail out program provides customers access to information about the salinity of groundwater being used, and the risks posed by using saline water.
-Each year GMW will send a sample bottle to all licensed customers with information about how to collect a sample.
+Licence holders have an opportunity to submit a groundwater sample to GMW for analysis as part of the annual mailout program.
+In previous years, all licence holders were provided with a sample bottle.
+Following consultation with licence holders, the Goulburn Broken Regional Water Services Committee and the Shepparton Irrigation Region Drainage Working Group the mailout has been changed to an opt-in program.

+Each year GMW will ask licence holders if they would like to participate in the salinity mailout program.
+Those who want to participate will receive a sample bottle and information about how to collect a sample.
 GMW will test all returned samples for salinity and notify licence holders of results.
 The results will also be stored in the State groundwater database.